 Is Studying the Nature of God Important?

 The study of the attributes of God is called theology proper.
-In this aspect of theology, the student of Scripture assesses all of the biblical data regarding the different attributes or characteristics of God.
-We feel that this aspect of theology is very important for at least two central reasons:
+In this area of theology, the student of Scripture assesses all of the biblical data regarding the different attributes or characteristics of God.
+We feel that this aspect of theology is very important for at least a few central reasons:

 Dawkins, Richard.
 The God Delusion.
 Boston: Houghton Mifflin, 2006.
 31, 106.